brunoreis/palestraGraphQL/PHPGraphQLArticle.md

                 description: "extra information"
 ```

-With that in place, we now get a:
+Now that Information has the 'about' field, we run the test and get a:

 ```
 Failed asserting that null matches expected 'Nice information about that thing.'
 ```

-So, we can understand GraphQL is ok and the fun is now on the resolvers.
-Why?
-Because about is being received as a correct and validated field, and able to be queried.
-It's not returned yet because we did not add it to our data layer.
+So, we can understand GraphQL is ok, because we did not get any validation errors from the data being sent or retreived back.
+So we can work on the resolvers now.

 In order to complete our mission, we need to

 1. save it when the mutation is received and
 2. read it on the THREAD query.
-That is normally handled by doctrine for us.

 ```php
 # 1 - AppBundle\Resolver\InformationsResolver